-I am married to a veterinary technician.
-Dogs, cats, birds, snakes, lizards and lots of other pets are all part of the family.
-So why leave your pet behind when Island Real Estate has so many pet friendly properties.
-Let’s get down to business….the best spots to take Fido, the family pet while visiting Anna Maria Island.
+We love our furry family members, so why leave your pet behind when Island Real Estate Vacations has so many Anna Maria Island pet friendly properties.
+The island is very dog friendly with water bowls randomly placed and lots of restaurants that allow pets in outdoor seating areas.
 Unfortunately, Anna Maria Island does not have any pet friendly beaches but there are plenty of other options.
 By the way, not sure if this is the exact order but they are all great things to do!

-#10 – Take a walk up in Anna Maria City with an easy to tie up leash.
+#10 – Take a walk to Anna Maria City with an easy to tie up leash.
 So many places to visit and so many businesses that are excited to see your pets.
-Don’t forget Ginny and Janie’s, they are pet friendly inside last I was there.
+You can stop by Ginny and Janie’s, grab one of those famous scones for your walk.

 #9 – Go up to Bayfront park in Anna Maria City and enjoy a picnic while you enjoy the bay.
 If you have children they can have fun on the playground as well.
 Grab a sandwich for a quick fun afternoon.

 #8 – Go take a walk at Robinson’s preserve.
 The park has a wonderful tower that has gorgeous views of the Tampa Bay.
-There are miles and miles of walk way’s with pet friendly bag stands as well as paved walkways as well for roller bladers.
+There are miles and miles of walkway’s with pet friendly bag stands throughout.
+Some of the dogs even take their humans kayaking.

 #7 – Go to the causeway and let your pet enjoy the beach and the water.
 The causeway is the beach you see traveling to Anna Maria Island on Manatee avenue or State Route 64.
 It is only about 1/4 of a mile from 75th Street on the mainland of Bradenton, Fl.
 Just a short 5 minute drive of Anna Maria.
-If you want to grab Google maps type in Anna Maria Island in and move the map East until you see Palma Sola Bay.
-That is the spot where pets can play in the water.
+If you want to grab Google maps type in Anna Maria Island and move the map East until you see Palma Sola Bay.
+You and your pets can wade in water along the shore.

-#6) – Go visit Sarasota and St. Armand’s circle.
-The Circle in Sarasota is a fantastic shopping area with clothing, jewelry, artwork, etc. Lots of great local gifts and trinkets to grab.
-In addition, lots of ice cream shops and restaurants with outdoor seating that allow you to sit outside with your pet and grab a bite to eat.
-If shopping is your passion then try Red Barn Flea market in Bradenton as well.
-Much of the flea market is outside and there are some indoor areas however sorry, not absolutely sure they allow pets.
-Here is a video of the Red Barn Flea market.
+#6) – Take the short drive into Sarasota and St. Armand’s circle.
+The Circle in Sarasota is a fantastic shopping area with clothing, jewelry, artwork, etc. Lots of great local gifts and trinkets to grab and soooo many ice cream shops and restaurants with outdoor seating that allow you to sit outside with your pet and grab a bite to eat.

 #2) Visit Lakewood ranch and take in a Polo match.
 Horses and lots of spectators taking in the Polo action.
 Polo matches are open to the public on Sunday’s and they typically start matches in December and they go until April.
 The kids can take a hay ride on one of the breaks and your pet will love you for it.
-Get out in the sunshine on their over 140 acres and spend some time outside where the entire family including your pet will create memories for a lifetime.
-Check out the polo match video below.
+Get out in the sunshine on their over 140 acres and spend some time outside where the entire family, including your pet, will create memories for a lifetime.